dumux/dumux/examples/2pinfiltration/README.md

 ```
 Third, we specify the values for the Neumann boundaries.
 In our case, we need to specify mass fluxes for our two liquid phases.
-Inflow is denoted by a negative sign, outflow by a positive sign.
+The inflow is denoted by a negative sign, and the outflow by a positive sign.
 ```cpp
       NumEqVector neumannAtPos(const GlobalPosition &globalPos) const
       {